armbian/documentation/docs/User-Guide_Getting-Started.md

 Both kernels, where exists, are stable and production ready, but you should use them for different purpuses since their basic support differ:

 **legacy**: video acceleration, NAND support, connecting displays

 **mainline**: headless server, light desktop operations

+# What are testing images?

+- made from stable branches
+- not very well tested
+- for end users

 # What are experimental images?

 - made from unstable branches,
-- made daily,
 - unstested,
-- unsupported,
 - for experienced users only.

 Don’t use them for anything productive but to give constructive [feedback to developers](https://forum.armbian.com/index.php?/forum/4-development/).